 Linux Kernel in Windows 10

-The Fluid Framework was by far the most hair raising event at Build for me.
+The Fluid Framework was by far the most hair-raising event at Build for me.
 The demonstrations provided on this new capability were very exciting and a move in the direction of strong collaboration improvements that get teams pumped.
-Microsoft describes “Fluid Framework” as a “developer technology” that modularizes content from the web and apps into customizable and real time capable components.
+Microsoft describes “Fluid Framework” as a “developer technology” that modularizes content from the web and apps into customizable and real-time capable components.
 That’s a lot to digest.
-You know how co-authoring of documents works?
-Well this allows for co-authoring of pieces of content across interfaces.
+Do you know how co-authoring documents works?
+Well, this allows for co-authoring of pieces of content across interfaces.
 Let me give an example of a demonstration they gave at Build.
 Let’s say I’m authoring a document in Word Online.
-In my word document I’ve got a table that requires some values to be entered and this content is something we as a team need to work on together.
+In my word document, I’ve got a table that requires some values to be entered and this content is something we as a team need to work on together.
 Using the Fluid Framework, it was demonstrated that I could copy that table and paste it into a Teams channel/chat.
 The table that’s now in our chat tool, can be edited and manipulated in real time with the users also authoring from Word Online.
-CRAZY right?!?!?
+INCREDIBLE right?!?!?

-Microsoft says that this technology also ties in to the recently announced “intelligent agents”.
-These agents can perform various tasks like fetch content, provide suggestions, identify experts and translate data.
-This looks to be the beginning or the refinement of capabilities around AI/ML inclusion in the Office 365 ecosystem.
+Microsoft says that this technology also ties into the recently announced “intelligent agents”.
+These agents can perform various tasks like fetching content, providing suggestions, identifying experts, and translating data.
+This looks to be the beginning of the refinement of capabilities around AI/ML inclusion in the Office 365 ecosystem.